ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 - Modeling **impersonation** and **delegation** across distributed systems,
 - Defining and enforcing **Trust Models** that govern which identities can act on behalf of others,
-- Creating and propagating **Authorization Contexts** tied to the target identity.
+- Creating and propagating **Authorization Contexts** tied to the subject identity.

 This is the gap that **ZTAuth*** fills.